modio/modio-docs/public/en-us/features/embed-hub/settings.md

 In order to utilize your [studio/game's SSO](/authentication/openid-website), you must have configured this in your game's dashboard.
 :::

-In scenarios where the user is already authenticated (such as in-game) and you are opening the embed hub, you can automate the authentication so it is a seamless process.
+In scenarios where the user is already authenticated (such as in-game) and you are opening the Embed Hub, you can automate the authentication so it is a seamless process.
 Follow the instructions on the [communication page](/embed-hub/communication#authentication) to set this up.

 ## Agreements